emilylauyw/SheLovesData-Data_Girls_Workshop/README.md

 [image]

 ### 2. Passenger Survival and Age by Sex and Ticket Class
-visualization that compares the count of each survival value by passenger sex and ticket class.
+Visualization that compares the count of each survival value by passenger sex and ticket class.

 ![Passenger Survival and Age by Sex and Ticket Class](Screenshots/Visualization%201.png "Passenger Survival and Age by Sex and Ticket Class")